 - Taxi drivers run the risk of personal injury claims being made against them by their passengers

 Can you drive a taxi with Business Insurance?

 As a taxi driver, you’ll need to have a Taxi Insurance policy in order to use your vehicle to carry passengers for reward.
-If you have specific requirements, for example your taxi business owns a number of vehicles, Taxi Fleet Insurance is available.

 Do taxi drivers need Public Liability Insurance?

 Public Liability Insurance, or Taxi Liability Insurance, protects you and your business against any claims of injury or damage to property by someone in your care.
 Having this cover can prove invaluable, when you consider the risks you’re exposed to as a taxi driver.

 Having Taxi Liability Insurance will cover you for whenever passengers are in your care – bear in mind that injury or property damage could occur when a passenger is entering, inside of, or leaving your vehicle.